archibalduk/EHM_Nice_Stats/README.md

 :construction: This tool is a work in progress.
 Only skaters and regular season stats are currently supported.
 I plan to add goalies and playoff stats in the near future together with a limited range of graphs/charts.

-Find more tools for Eastside Hockey Manger on [The Blue Line](https://ehmtheblueline.com).
+:wave: Find more tools and resources for Eastside Hockey Manger on [The Blue Line](https://ehmtheblueline.com).

 ## How to Use